Not Naming a Beneficiary

 Variable annuities, for example, are often associated with higher and more numerous fees.
 A simple product like a MYGA, on the other hand, likely shouldn’t have a lot of bells and whistles attached to it.

-Working with a reputable advisor helps ensure you don’t end up purchasing a product with fees that go beyond what is expected or reasonable.
+Working with a reputable financial advisor helps ensure you don’t end up purchasing a product with unreasonable or exorbitant fees.

 Timing the Market

-Attempting to time the market is a common investment mistake that goes beyond annuities.
-The truth is that rates go up and down, and it can be very difficult for an everyday customer to expertly time when to buy.
+Attempting to time the market is a common investment mistake that extends beyond annuities.
+The truth is that because rates constantly fluctuate, it can be very difficult to determine the best time to buy.

-You may miss out on an attractive rate because you thought it might eventually go higher, only to see it decline instead.
+You may miss out on an attractive annuity rate because you expect it to climb, only to see it decline instead.

-This lessens your risk by allowing you to capture multiple moments in the market.
-It also gives you the chance to set up future payments such that your income grows over time.
+This also lessens your risk by allowing you to follow movements in the market.
+As your earnings grow, you can set up future payments such that your income grows over time.